 As a former Vermont licensed psychologist-master for nearly forty years, and being on a spiritual path for the majority of that time, I have had my share of spiritual moments.
 And, as might be expected my personal and professional research into them has yielded many insights into the nature of reality and the workings of the mind.
 These have served to guide me personally on my own spiritual journey, and have enabled me to assist others on theirs.
 I consider myself a psychospiritual teacher, contemporary mystic, and spiritual mentor.
 My approach is best characterized as Transmodern, a present era combination of body-mind consciousness principles, general philosophy, and religious and spiritual traditions.

 Of course none of us on the spiritual path go it alone.
 I have been fortunate to have close friends and colleagues who have explored and learned with me, sharing what we have learned from our personal experiences.
 This sharing, along with both teachings I’ve attended and from presentations I’ve given, have fostered my spirituality, enabling me to be clear about my spiritual objectives, and to practice in a focused meaningful manner.

-With No Perfect Om, and its companion site One Perfect Om I intend to lend support to those committed to personal growth and spiritual development, and to provide the opportunity for others to understand my worldview as it informs my approach to the psychospiritual teaching and guidance I offer.
+With No Perfect Om, and its companion site One Perfect Om I intend to lend support to those committed to personal growth and spiritual development, and to provide the opportunity for others to understand my worldview as it informs my approach to the teaching and guidance I offer.
 On No Perfect Om you will find information on my credentials and experience, a description of consultation services, and a brief overview of Transmodern Spirituality.
 One Perfect Om provides short blogs and ordered listings regarding personal growth and success, meaning, and spiritual development.
 The two sites are connected through various links so you may move easily between the two.